UpLib/Liberland/settlement/Danube-branches.md

 * Those branches could be natural channel and natural harbor for boats and houseboats, provided they would be permanently reconnected to the Danube, and that the branches banks get a little developed.
 * Reconnection(s) could also be done in more than one place.
 But even with only one reconnection, this would made the place enclosed between the arm and the Danube, a safer place.
-With 2 reconnections, the concerned place would be a supplementary island, ie inaccessible by (unfriendly engines).
+With 2 reconnections, the concerned enclosed place would be a supplementary island, ie inaccessible by (unfriendly engines).

 Reconnecting the Danube branches to the main flow doesn't seem to be too difficult.
 At a first glance, this seems a pertinent engineering job to do.